bibaodi/qt6SetDefaultFontToQml/readme.md

 - eton@241224 init the demo for font in qt;
 - eton@241231 add HtmlDocumentItem for demonstrate the `QTextDocument`;
 - eton@250514 try resolve text load by loader not translated error, not work.
-- eton@250514 junchong suggest 'change `QTranslator translator;` to long life cycle varibale', I change it to static, it works.
+- eton@250514 junchong suggest 'change `QTranslator translator;` to long life cycle varibale', I change it to static, it works, and the **translator is the key**.

 ## Contents
 if the font file in system wide path, then direct set is valid, otherwise follow steps: